Right-of-Way

 Trade A Tree

-Cookson Hills will replace a tree if the tree had to be removed because it did not fall within our guidelines for safety and maintenance.
-Replacement will be based on availability at that particular time.
-If you wish to have a larger tree, you may be required to pay the difference.
+Cookson Hills will replace a tree if it has to be removed because it does not fall within our guidelines for safety and maintenance.
+The replacement tree will be based on availability at that particular time.
+If you wish to have a larger tree than the furnished replacement tree, you may be required to pay the difference.

 Planting guidelines for your new tree:

 Remember, if you are planting trees, look up.
-Don't plant them directly under a power line.
-Plant trees at least 25 feet away from the lines on each side.
-Also, if you notice trees or brush which are touching Cookson Hills power lines, or are within ten feet of touching a line, please call 1-800-328-2368 or e-mail us at services@cooksonhills.com.
+Don't plant trees directly under a power line.
+Plant trees far enough away so they don't grow to within 40 feet of the lines at full maturity.
+Also, if you notice trees or brush touching Cookson Hills power lines or within ten feet of touching a line, please notify us by calling 1-800-328-2368.

 To view PDF files on your computer, please click the link below to download Adobe Acrobat Reader.